Juan-Gargiulo/react-starter-kit/README.md

 - redux.
 - redux-sagas.
 - react-router 5.
-- some example routes (includes one private).
+- some example routes (include one private).
 - connected-router (usefull to routing in sagas ie.)
 - Prettier (just install the extension and you are ready).
 - Husky pre-commit to format code.

 > For now.. you can change your login status from a variable inside
-> the PrivateRoute the component to test the auth routes.
+> the PrivateRoute component to test the auth routes.
 When you implement your auth flow, change this reference in this component.

 > No CSS framework or library included, that's your choice.